gorohoroh/exercise-source-format/suggested-formats/python-course-with-theory-and-exercises/exercises/thermometer/thermometer_instructions.md

 Let's practice what you've learnt earlier when we discussed `if`, `else` and `elif` (collectively called _conditional statements_), as well as writing your own functions.

-Let's write a function that, given the current temperature (in degrees Celsius) will write how we feel about this temperature.
+Let's write a function that, given the current temperature (in degrees Celsius), will say how it feels about this temperature.

 The initial code in the code editor contains the following:

-1. The definition of the `thermometer` function that only contains a line that says `pass`. `pass` is a way to tell Python that although the function exists, it doesn't do anything useful right now.
+1. The definition of the `thermometer()` function that only contains a line that says `pass`. `pass` is a way to tell Python that although the function exists, it doesn't do anything useful right now.
-2. A call of the `thermometer` function where we pass `25` (meaning "25 degrees Celsius") as an argument.
+2. A `print()` statement that outputs the result of executing the `thermometer()` function with a value of `25` (meaning "25 degrees Celsius") as an argument.

 Here's what you'll need to do:

 ## Instructions

 ### 1
-Let's make our `thermometer` function do something.
-Instead of `pass`, add an `if` condition that prints "Too hot" if temperature is 30 degrees or higher.
+Let's make our `thermometer()` function do something.
+Instead of `pass`, add an `if` condition that returns "Too hot" if temperature is 30 degrees or higher.

 :::tests
 thermometer_tests_1.py